-UNH is dedicated to educational and prevention services.
-Primary programs are informed by research or assessed for value, effectiveness, and outcomes.
-The goal of such programs is to stop sexual assault, domestic violence, dating violence, and stalking before they occur.
+UNH is dedicated to prevention education.
+Primary programs are informed by research and assessed for value, effectiveness, and outcomes.
+SHARPP's prevention education trainings are informed by research & evidence -based best practices as well as the CDC's recommendations on sexual violence prevention.
+The goals of such programs is to stop sexual assault, domestic violence, dating violence, and stalking before they occur.
+SHARPP's goals for their prevention education programs are to build skills, increase knowledge, and change attitudes and beliefs that contribute to violence.
 Primary prevention programs promote behaviors that foster healthy, mutually respectful relationships and sexuality, encourage safe bystander intervention, and seek to change social norms in healthy and safe directions.
 Primary prevention and ongoing educational/awareness efforts at UNH contain information about options available to victims, procedures for institutional disciplinary action, risk reduction, and bystander intervention.
+SHARPP strives to target individual, interpersonal, organizational, institutional, and systemic strategies for change also known as the socio-ecological perspective.

-In the fall of 2021, a new program called Sexual & Interpersonal Violence Prevention And Response Course (SPARC) will be sent out to all new and transfer students to complete.
-This program was developed by the State University of New York (SUNY).
-All new, incoming students and employees will receive training and be informed about primary prevention and awareness programs and learn that UNH prohibits domestic violence, dating violence, sexual assault and stalking or any other form of sexual violence.
-This same training will be sent out to new and transfer students again in January 2022.
+In the fall of 2022, all new, incoming students and employees will receive training and be informed about primary prevention and awareness programs and learn that UNH prohibits domestic violence, dating violence, sexual assault and stalking or any other form of sexual violence.
+All freshmen and transfer students will complete the training "Sexual & Interpersonal

+Violence Prevention and Response Course (SPARC)" which addresses harassment and Title IX issues.
+This course was developed by The State University of New York (SUNY).
+This training will also be delivered to new students and transfer students in January 2023.
 The definitions of these violations are covered earlier in this chapter.
+The Civil Rights & Equity Office provided SUNY SPARC Sexual & Interpersonal Violence Prevention and Response training to students.
+They had contact with over 4613 people.

-In 2020 SHARPP provided over 161 programs to students, faculty and staff including bystander intervention, healthy relationships, street harassment, and Wildcats get consent among many others.
-They had contact with over 8,514 people.
-Title IX provided over 15 different training programs to students, faculty and staff.
+In 2021 SHARPP provided 227 prevention programs to students, faculty and staff including bystander intervention, healthy relationships, street harassment, and Wildcats get consent among many others.
+They had contact with over 7,098 people.

-The following chart is an exa imple of the many courses offered each vear at UNH THE TOHEWHILE citate is all car mipic of the man , courses offered each your at Ortin.
+The following chart is an example of the many courses offered each year at UNH.
+This chart is not all inclusive.